durandaltheta/sthread/README.md

 [Back To Top](#simple-threading-and-communication)

-### Sending Messages To Standard Threads With Channels
+### Sending Messages to Standard Threads with Channels
 The object that `st::fiber`s uses for communication in their `send()` methods is called `st::channel`. `st::channel`s can be created and used outside of `st::fiber` objects if desired.
 This allows the user, for example, to send messages to threads which were not launched with `st::fiber::thread()`.

 #### Example 5